Creative Interview Questions: Worthwhile or Waste of Time?

 We’ve all heard of off-the-wall interview questions like these in water cooler conversations and job-seeker battle stories.
 They make for fun happy hour talk, to be sure, and they can break the ice in the normally-nerve-wracking environment of an interview.

-Currently, there is a rise in the number of companies incorporating a physical fitness element into their interview process.
+There is a rise in the number of companies incorporating a physical fitness element into their interview process.
 The CEO of Barstool Sports told the New York Times she has a practice of texting candidates at odd hours on nights and weekends to see how fast they reply as a litmus test for their responsiveness.

 With coveted positions at big-name companies in high demand, some employers see unique interview questions and other unconventional tactics as a way to peg down superior candidates and weed out those who don’t measure up.
 However, there’s a lot of disagreement among hiring experts over whether such methods are truly worthwhile.

-Pros of Creative Interview Questions
+Pros of Asking Creative Interview Questions

 Avoid stale, stuffy interviews

-Your interview process contributes to your overall candidate experience, and there’s something to be said about making the process memorable and enjoyable rather than monotonous and boring.
+Your interview process contributes to your overall candidate experience, and something must be said about making the process memorable and enjoyable rather than monotonous and boring.
 Having a positive candidate experience contributes to a stronger overall employer brand, which can help you attract top talent.
 Creative interview questions can be used as a way to show candidates your lighter side, which may be important to you if that’s a big part of your company culture.

 Gauge creative thinking